Where Each of Illinois' 11 Regions Stand on Coronavirus Metrics, Restrictions

 Region 11 (Chicago):

-Chicago has also seen its coronavirus positivity rates increase in recent weeks, but still remains within the guidelines to permit indoor dining, as the rate is at 7% as of Oct.
-19.
+Chicago has also seen its coronavirus positivity rates increase in recent weeks, sitting at 7% as of Oct.
+19, according to IDPH.

 The surge bed availability in the region is also nearing a level that could trigger mitigations, as it currently sits at 23%, according to the IDPH.